petershin/liferay-learn/docs/courses/latest/en/cloud-administrator/setting-up-your-cloud-instance/accessing-the-liferay-cloud-console.md

 ![Logging into the console shows you a list of all environments you can access.](./accessing-the-liferay-cloud-console/images/03.png)

 Take some time to navigate around the console to familiarize yourself with the available controls.

+If your project is on Liferay Experience Cloud, you also receive emails from **lxc.app** inviting you to set a password for your new administrator account on your Liferay instance.
+Accept this email as well so you can log in and manage your site.

 Once you're ready, proceed to [add more team members to your project](./adding-team-members-to-the-project.md).

 ## Related Concepts